DaedalusAB/init-kata-script/README.md

 # init-kata-script
-Creates a .Net solution in the given directory and sets it up for katas.
+Creates a .Net solution in the current directory and sets it up for katas.
 The solution consists of:
 - Class Library $name
-- xUnit project $name + "Tests"
+- xUnit project $name + "Tests", that references the class library

-Class library will be referenced by xUnit project

 # Params:
 ## -name
 Required

-## -dir
-If not specified, current folder will be used

 # Example:

-./init-kata.ps1 -name TestKata
+./init-kata.ps1 -name MarsRover
-./init-kata.ps1 -name TestKata -dir TestDir
+./init-kata.ps1 -name FizBuzz

+# Setup:
+Store the .ps1 file where you want to on your system (ie. C:/Scripts) Edit your Environment Path value by adding that path